textpattern/textpattern.github.io/themes/front-end-themes.md

 ![Revised theme name](https://docs.textpattern.com/img/revised-theme-name.png)

+## Contexts and associations

+The administration panels provide features and cues that make it easy to see what theme context you are in from any relevant panel.
+This includes: whether a theme is active or not, what assets are associated to which themes, what themes are assigned to sections, and contextual navigation between it all.

-## Active versus non-active themes
+### Active versus non-active themes

 You can tell from a glance in the Themes panel if a given theme is active or not.
 Look under the Sections column of the themes table.
 Any theme with ‘0’ section associations is not active (i.e. not live on the front-end).